What is a staph infection?

 How is it diagnosed?

-Most skin infections can be diagnosed by your healthcare provider based on the symptoms and the way the infected area looks.
-At times, a culture of the pus from an infected area can help determine which type of bacteria caused the infection.
-Tests can help determine the best antibiotic to fight the infection.
+Your healthcare provider will ask about your child’s symptoms and medical history and examine your child.
+Your child may have a test of pus from an infected area to see what type of bacteria is causing the infection.
+Tests can help find the best antibiotic to fight the infection.

 How is it treated?

-- Keep your hands clean by washing thoroughly with soap and water or using an alcohol-based hand sanitizer.
+- Keep hands clean by washing them well with soap and water or using an alcohol-based hand sanitizer.

 - Avoid contact with other people's wounds or bandages.